Is Snapchat Safe and Private for Kids?

 Does Snapchat Have Safety Features?

-Snapchat has several safety features, including reporting and blocking tools and the facility to disable location features.
-The app has also introduced a Safety Advisory Board, that’s on a mission to ‘educate, challenge, raise issues, and advise Snapchatters on how to keep the Snapchat community safe.’
+Snapchat has several safety features, including reporting and blocking tools and the ability to disable location features.
+The app has also introduced a Safety Advisory Board, which is on a mission to ‘educate, challenge, raise issues, and advise Snapchatters on how to keep the Snapchat community safe.’

 As a result, Snapchat has deployed other features designed to promote the wellness of Snapchatters: